kevkouadio/KK-Good-Readme-generator/Develop/README.md

 * [Test](#Test)
 * [Questions](#Questions)
 ## Installation
-i npm inquier
+it is a good app
 ## Usage
-it is a class activity
+it is a good app
 ## Licence
 MIT
 ## Contributing
-feel free to improve it
+feel free to improve it and contact me
 ## Test
-npm test
+i npm test
 ## Questions
-Contact me kevkouadio@gmail.com
+Contact me: kevkouadio@gmail.com